 Almost half of dying people are unconscious most of the time during their last few days.
 If family members believe that a dying person who is unconscious is still able to hear, they can say their goodbyes as if the person hears them.
 Drifting off while unconscious is a peaceful way to die, especially if the person and family are at peace and all plans have been made.

-A few people approach death peacefully, but most dying people and their family members experience stressful periods.
+Some people approach death peacefully, but most dying people and their family members have stressful periods.
 Death is particularly stressful when interpersonal conflicts keep dying people and family members from sharing their last moments together in peace.
 Such conflicts can lead to excessive guilt or inability to grieve in survivors and can cause anguish in dying people.
 A family member who is caring for a dying relative at home may experience physical and emotional stress.
 Usually, stress in dying people and family members can be relieved somewhat with counseling or brief psychotherapy.
 Community services may be available to help relieve caregiver burden.
-If sedatives are prescribed, they usually should be taken sparingly and briefly.
+If sedatives are prescribed for a caregiver, they usually should be taken sparingly and briefly.

 When a partner dies, the survivor may be overwhelmed by having to make decisions about legal or financial matters or household management.
 For an older couple, the death of one may reveal the survivor's thought impairment, for which the deceased partner had compensated.
 If such a situation is suspected, friends and family should tell the care team before death occurs, so that resources needed to prevent undue suffering and dysfunction can be obtained.